 At St. Anne's, the majority of pupils move through our curriculum at mostly the same pace, however this is only when their class teachers have judged that their understanding is sufficiently secure for them to be ready to progress to the next stage.
 When pupils grasp concepts more rapidly and readily than their peers, we offer them further challenge relevant to that area so that they delve into a greater depth of understanding appropriate to their level of attainment rather than rushing onto new content.
 When pupils struggle to progress, or come to us with gaps in their knowledge, we offer them more opportunities to consolidate their understanding with increased practice, support or intervention as appropriate before they move on.
-Staff use White Rose guidance found within each unit's Scheme of Learning document to help with this.
+Staff use White Rose guidance found within each unit's Scheme of Learning document to help with this as well as the NCETM Ready-to-Progress criteria.

-Short-term planning is done by class teachers (in a format of their choice) using our checklist of 'Teacher expectations in Maths' to ensure all required elements are included.
-Planning support and resources are provided via the White Rose scheme of work, available on the website.
+Short-term planning is done by class teachers (in a format of their choice) using our checklist of maths non-negotiables to ensure all required elements are included.
+Planning support and resources are provided via the White Rose scheme of work (and others), available on the website.